 From the wiki: “The song was first recorded in early 1965 by Canton, Ohio, R&B singer Limmie Snell under the name ‘Lemme B. Good’.
-About a month later the song was redone — with considerably rewritten lyrics — by R&B/novelty artists The Olympics, but this version was only moderately successful at best, reaching #81 on the Billboard Pop Singles chart.
+About a month later the song was covered — with considerably rewritten lyrics — by R&B/novelty artists the Olympics, but this version was only moderately successful at best, reaching #81 on the Billboard Pop Singles chart.

-“The tale is told that Rascal Felix Cavaliere heard it on a New York City radio station and the group added it to their concert repertoire.
+“The tale is told that Rascal Felix Cavaliere heard the Olympics’ recording played on a New York City radio station and the group added it to their concert repertoire.
 Co-producer Tom Dowd captured this live feel on the recording, even though the group did not think their performance held together well.

 “Divining a mixture of garage rock and white soul, the Rascals’ ‘Good Lovin” jumped out of radios with a ‘one – two – three’ count-in, high-energy instrumentation, and insistent call-and-response vocals from Cavaliere and the band.